isomerpages/moe-victoriasch/_prospective-students/Open House 2025.md

 ![](/images/Open_House_Schedule_2026.png)

 ### How To Get Here?
-We highly encourage you to make your way here using public&nbsp;transportation as there will be limited parking space.
+Please be informed that **visitor parking is not permitted within the school compound.** We strongly encourage the use of public transportation for your convenience.
 Victoria School is located beside Siglap MRT station.
 Please refer to the map for more information.
 ![](/images/Victoria_School_Location_Map.png)

 ### The VS Experience